What is Keyword Cannibalization?

 There are a few ways to fix this.
-We’re going to go from the less favorable idea to the most.

 First, it might be good to do a little Marie Kondo in consolidation, although this would require you to use 301 redirects.
 You never want to completely delete a page and get a 404 error for a user, but you can have those old pages go to the new consolidated page.

 What do you do if you cannot get rid of the different keywords and must have separate pages?

 Use Canonical Tags

 You can use a canonical tag!
 What you do with a canonical tag is say, “I understand, Google, that I have two pages and that it’s confusing for you, but I need to have two pages.
 Don’t worry, when it comes to choosing which to show, show this one!”
 Essentially, you create a master page of sorts, on which you can then have a link to the other pages.
 The best solution is to have this third page where it says How to Sell on Amazon (remember our first example!).
 On this page you might have the main differences between FBM and FBA or some information about them, and then the links for those two pages are right there for the clicking.
 This fix could help increase your CTR too.
 Keep in mind though that the pages you’re using canonical tags on probably aren’t going to show up in the SERPs.

 If you need to use the same keyword, then try finding variations of it instead of a straight repetition.
 Take caution with this though as Google’s AI is constantly evolving to understand phrases - so sometimes using variations can still hurt you.